-Should an employee be dismissed during the course of a week, any wages due to him or her shall be paid to him or her forthwith, or shall be posted to him or her within 24 hours.
+Should an employee be dismissed during the course of a week any wages due to him or her shall be paid to him or her fortbwith or shall be posted to him or her within 24 hours.

-- (9) Special Rates for Sundays and Holidays.-Any employee who is employed on any holiday specified in clause (14) shall be paid for at the rate of the ordinary time in addition to the usual rate.
+- (9) SPECIAL RATES FOR SUNDAYS AND HOLIDAYS.-Any employee who is employed on any holiday specified in clause (14) shall be paid for at the rate of the ordinary time in addition to the usual rate.

-All work done on Sundays shall be paid for at the rate of double time. - (10) MIDDAY MEAL.-An interval of not less than 30 minutes shall be allowed for the midday meal between the hours of 12 noon and 2 p.m. - (11) REST PERIOD.-When any spell of duty is for more than four hours, an interval of ten minutes, to be selected by the employer, shall be allowed in the third hour to females for refreshment.
+All work done on Sundays shall be paid for at the rate of double time. - (10) MIDDAY MEAL.-An interval of not less than 30 minutes shall be allowed for the midday meal between the hours of 12 noon and 2 p.m. - (11) REST PERIOD.-When any spell of duty is for more than four hours an interval of ten minutes, to be selected by the employer, shall be showed in the third hour to females for refreshment.
 The interval shall be as part of the time of duty, without deduction of time-work pay.
-During such rest period the employees may leave their seats, but not the premises. - (12) MATERIALS TO BE PROVIDED.-Any person employed in wholly or partly preparing or manufacturing any article of furniture or in preparing any new or second-hand article of furniture shall be paid 6d. per hour in addition to the lowest rate fixed by this Determination, unless the following are provided by the employer if required in the performance of the work:-Benches, wood or iron damps over 2 ft.
-6 in., hand screws (in excess of four), glue pots, and glue brushes and varnish brusher.
-Any employee engaged at frenchpolishing shall be supplied with all materials, including rags, brushes, and kit-box.

-(13) Allowances for Travelling Time and Board.-All time reasonably occupied by an employee in travelling to or from work outside the shop and outside ordinary hours and in travelling to and from work in a country district if engaged in the metropolitan district for employment in a country district shall be treated as time of duty and paid for at ordinary rates up to a maximum of eight hours for the journey, except on Sundays, when time and a half rates shall be paid up to a maximum of eight hours for the journey.
+During such rest period the employees may leave their seats, but not the premises. - (12) MATERIALS TO BE PROVIDED.-Any person employed in wholly or partly preparing or manufacturing any article of furniture or in preparing any new or second-hand article of furniture shall be paid 8d. per hour in addition to the lowest rate fixed by this Determination, unless the following are provided by the employer if required in the performance of the work:-Benches, wood or iron clamps over 2 ft.
+6 in., hand screws (in excess of four), glue pots, and glue brushes and varnish brushes.
+Any employee engaged at french-polishing shall be supplied with all materials, including rags, brushes, and kit-box. - (13) ALLOWANDES FOR TRAVELLING TIME AND BOARD.-All time reasonably occupied by an employee in travelling to or from work outside the shop and outside ordinary hours and in travelling to and from work in a country district if engaged in the Metropolitan District for employment in a country district shall be trated as time of duty and paid for at ordinary rates up to a maximum of eight hours for the journey, except on Sundays, when time and a half rates shall be paid up to a maximum of eight hours for the journey.
 Provided that, where an employee proceeds direct from his or her home to a job outside the factory, he or she shall be paid for all time reasonably occupied in travelling to the job in excess of the time usually taken to go from his or her home to the factory.

-All fares and reasonable travelling expenses incurred by an employee in such travelling, including the cost (if any) incurred for -together with the reasonable cost of board and lodging if the employee has to be away from his or her home for a night-shall be paid to the employee.
+All fares and reasonable travelling expenses incurred by an employee in such travelling, including the cost, if any, incurred for meals, together with the reasonable cost of board and lodging if the employee has to be away from his home for a night, shall be paid to the employee.